Windows IoT: Mobile

-Windows 10 IoT Mobile also known as Windows 10 IoT Mobile Enterprise; Unsupported as of January 14, 2020.
-A binary equivalent of Windows 10 Mobile Enterprise licensed for IoT applications.
-The successor to Embedded Handheld.
+Windows 10 IoT Mobile, also known as Windows 10 IoT Mobile Enterprise, is a binary equivalent of Windows 10 Mobile Enterprise that functions exactly the same, except that it is licensed for IoT applications.
+It is unsupported as of January 14, 2020.

 Core

-Windows 10 IoT Core is considered by some to be the successor to Windows Embedded Compact, although it maintains very little compatibility with it.
+Windows 10 IoT Core is a cut-down version of Windows 10 that is considered by some to be the successor to Windows Embedded Compact, however it maintains very little compatibility with it.
 Optimized for smaller and lower-cost industry devices, it is also provided free of charge for use in devices like the Raspberry Pi for hobbyist use.

 Core Pro

 Windows 10 IoT Core Pro provides the ability to defer and control updates and is licensed only via distributors; it is otherwise identical to the normal IoT Core edition.

 Server

 Windows Server IoT 2019 is a full, binary equivalent version of Windows Server 2019, intended to aggregate data from many 'things'.
 Like the IoT Enterprise variants, it remains identical in behavior to its regularly licensed counterpart, but differs only in licensing terms.
 It also is offered in both LTSC and SAC options.